 As cheese ages, it loses even more moisture.
 The longer a cheese has been aged, the less lactose will remain in the final product.
 If you're concerned about lactose, talk to your local cheesemonger about how long a cheese has been aged before buying it.

 According to Beemster, a producer of Dutch Gouda, "during the maturation process, the lactose changes into lactic acid."
-Beemster claims their Classic Gouda (matured 18 months) and XO Gouda (matured 26 months) are lactose-free.
+Beemster claims their Classic Gouda (matured 18 months) and XO Gouda (matured 26 months) is lactose-free.
 However, some of their other varieties of Gouda that aren't aged as long do have traces of lactose.
 Cabot Creamery, a Cheddar producer, says, "Aged cheeses, such as Cabot's naturally aged cheddar contain 0 grams of lactose.
 In fact, unlike many other dairy products, cheese, in general, is very low in lactose.
 Most contain less than 1 gram per serving and should not cause any lactose intolerance related symptoms."

 Other cheese types that are aged for long periods of time and are likely to have very small or non-measurable levels of lactose include: